 The Future Self & The Toddler Mind

-When I was a teenager and in my twenties, I was a relentless abuser of my body - crashing down ski slopes, smashing my head over and over (and over and over) teaching myself to snowboard, drinking and smoking (yes, me - the heavy stuff and unfiltered), and shunning all veggies except iceberg lettuce and potatoes.
+When I was a teenager and in my twenties, I was a relentless abuser of my body - crashing down ski slopes, smashing my head on ice while teaching myself to snowboard, drinking and smoking (the heavy stuff and unfiltered), and shunning all veggies except iceberg lettuce and potatoes.
 And that's just a bit of it.

 Occasionally I'd joke to friends, "this is going to hurt when I'm 40," but that was sooo far away, you know?